 Note.
 Normg: Normality condition of the general factor; Is: Number of Item on specific factors; N: Sample size; ag: discrimination on general factor; as: average discrimination on specific factors; c: average value of thresholds or locations (c1, c2, and c3).

-Table 3 presents all means and standard deviations (SDs) of bias and RMSE in estimating five item parameters (ag, as, c1, c2, c3) across all simulation conditions.
-Generally, the estimation biases of item parameters (ag, c1, c2, and c3) are less than or equal to zero when the general-factor ability is not normally distributed (Normg = non-normal).
-This addresses the fact that non-normality in the general factor can decrease accuracy in item parameter estimation.
+Table 3 presents all means and standard deviations (SDs) of bias and RMSE in estimating all five item parameters (ag, as, c1, c2, c3) across all simulation conditions.
+Regarding bias, non-normality in the general factor (Normg = non-normal) led to noticeably increased negative bias in estimating general-factor discrimination (ag), with a mean bias of –0.19 compared to 0.03 under normality.
+However, the bias for specific-factor discrimination (as) was minimal across both normal and non-normal conditions.
+The bias of the thresholds (c1, c2, and c3) are all increased by presence of non-normality in the general factor.
 However, in this simulation study, non-normality in the general factor (Normg = non-normal) does not have a big impact on RMSE of estimation for any of the five item parameters (ag, as, c1, c2, c3).
+This is finding addressed that non-normality in the general factor can introduce systematic bias, but not change the variability of estimates, resulting in minimal impact on RMSE.

-Also, as item number per specific factor (Is) go from 5 to 20, both bias and RMSE of estimation decrease, which suggests that having more items makes estimation more stable.
+Additionally, as item number per specific factor (Is) go from 5 to 20, both bias and RMSE of estimation decrease, which suggests that having more items makes estimation more stable.
 Similarly, a sample size (N), increasing from 250 to 1000, also lowers bias and RMSE of estimation on all item parameters.
-Overall, the results suggest that non-normally distributed ability on the general factor, larger item sets, and bigger sample sizes all contribute to a better estimation accuracy.
+Overall, the results suggest that non-normally distributed ability on the general factor, smaller item sets, and sample sizes all contribute to a better estimation accuracy.

 Figure 1